 What to consider before applying for a 0% intro APR offer

-There are many factors to weigh before applying for a credit card with an introductory rate – see below for things to consider:
+There are many factors to weigh before applying for a credit card with an introductory rate:

 - Your credit rating: Great offers require good to excellent credit scores, which typically range from 670 to 850.
 Know what yours are before applying.
 You don’t want to try for a card only to get rejected, because the hard inquiry may shave some points off your credit scores.

 - Length of the offer: The longer you have to repay the debt, whether it’s for a balance transfer or purchases, the better.
 Timeframes vary dramatically, and even the same card can offer different periods for purchases and balance transfers.

 - Credit card type: The card should match your long-term needs and lifestyle.
 One that allows you to accumulate miles or points is best for people who like to travel, while a cash back card is attractive for general purpose use.

 - Regular APR: Eventually the credit card’s introductory interest rate will rise to its regular rate, so bear that in mind.
 Good APRs are available to people who’ve proved themselves to be low-risk cardholders.
 To be perceived as such, make your payments on time and keep your balances low.

 - Other fees: Look beyond the short-term interest rate benefit, as other fees may be tacked on.
 If the account has an annual fee, the perks should outweigh that cost.
-Balance transfer fees are typically 3% to 5%, so identify the lowest you can get.
+Balance transfer fees are typically 3 percent to 5 percent, so identify the lowest you can get.
 Traveling out of the country?
 Look for a card with no foreign transaction fees.

 The difference between a 0% intro period and deferred interest